PowerFX

-PowerFX Systems AB is a small recording company, based in Stockholm, Sweden.
+PowerFX Systems AB, commonly referred to simply as PowerFX, was a small recording company, based in Stockholm, Sweden.
 The company has been producing music samples, loops and sound effects since 1995.
 They also developed singing synthesizers using the VOCALOID engine developed by Yamaha Corporation.

 Products and services

-Vocaloid
+VOCALOID

-PowerFX was first introduced to the Vocaloid software after the introduction of the first Vocaloids (Lola and Leon) from the British studio Zero-G at the NAMM Show on January 15, 2004, and were later recommended to Yamaha Corporation by Crypton Future Media.
-Their first product for the software was "Sweet Ann" a Vocaloid 2 powered voicebank and was first introduced at the Musikmesse fair and later released on June 29, 2007.
-The boxart of Sweet Ann was based on a Frankenstein's monster.
-Their second VOCALOID2 "Big Al" was released with the voice provided by ex-employee Frank Sanderson after the intended provider, Elvis Presley impersonator Michael King, was unable to return for further recordings after their initial samples were considered not at a high enough quality to be released.
-PowerFX began their distribution of voicebanks for the Vocaloid 3 engine, with "Oliver" as their first VOCALOID3, and the first male VOCALOID3.
-Oliver was developed under Anders Sodergren, the leader of VocaTone, a team of fan-based VOCALOID producers.
-VocaTone then had PowerFx release their second VOCALOID3, "YOHIOloid", a bilingual male vocal that is capable of singing in English and Japanese, sampled from Swedish singer Yohio.
-PowerFX released their own Vocaloids into Taiwan boasting new box art for the releases.
-PowerFX released an American-accented Vocaloid 4 voicebank "Ruby" in 2015.
-Ruby was developed as a collaboration between PrinceSyo and Mishakeet, her voice actress, with a strong and bright voice in mind.
-In 2017, the company announced that they would no longer make Vocaloid products.
+PowerFX was first introduced to the VOCALOID software after the introduction of the first VOCALOIDs (LEON and LOLA) from the British studio Zero-G at the NAMM Show on January 15, 2004, and were later recommended to Yamaha Corporation by Crypton Future Media.
+Their first product for the software was "Sweet ANN" a VOCALOID2 voicebank and was first introduced at the Musikmesse fair and later released on June 29, 2007.
+The boxart of Sweet ANN is based on an edited picture of actress Lena Horne from the theatrical poster of the 1943 film Stormy Weather.
+Their second VOCALOID2 "Big Al" was released with the voice provided by former employee Frank S. after the intended provider, Elvis Presley impersonator Michael King, was unable to return for further recordings after their initial samples were considered not at a high enough quality to be released.
+PowerFX began their distribution of voicebanks for the VOCALOID3 engine, with "OLIVER" as their first VOCALOID3, and the first male VOCALOID3.
+OLIVER was developed under Anders Sodergren, the leader of VocaTone, a team of fan-based VOCALOID producers.
+VocaTone then had PowerFX release their second VOCALOID3, "YOHIOloid", a bilingual male vocal that is capable of singing in English and Japanese, sampled from Swedish singer Yohio.
+PowerFX released their own VOCALOIDs into Taiwan boasting new box art for the releases.
+PowerFX released an American-accented VOCALOID4 voicebank "RUBY" in 2015.
+RUBY was developed as a collaboration between PrinceSyo and Mishakeet, her voice actress, with a strong and bright voice in mind.
+After Bil Bryant left in 2017, PowerFX announced that they would no longer make VOCALOID products, despite Bil having said more were planned after RUBY.

 PowerFX's other music composers include: